jamietr1/google-docs-writing-tracker/README.md

 # Overview

-The Google Docs writing tracker automates the process of logging how much you write each day.
+If you use Google Docs, Google Writing Tracker automates the process of logging how much you write each day.
 It does 3 main things:

   1. Gets a total word count for the day and logs the word count to a Google Spreadsheet.
   2. Generates an HTML file of of what you wrote today, including differences from yesterday.